 Life Lesson Learned: The importance of details.
 There’s a big difference between washing a car and detailing a car.
 You can pay $15 to wash the outside of the car, or $150 to clean the car inside and out and cover all the details.
 Details are a pain, but details are valuable.

 Life Lesson Learned: If you find what the customer likes, they’ll buy more.
 Sell customers what they want and like.
 AND how to compliment people and be sincere.

 Busboy at a local diner.

 Life Lesson Learned: People enjoy being served with a smile.
 People hate a dirty table.
 People love a clean table.

 Courier for business newspaper.

 Life Lesson Learned: Even though it was the lowest job in the company, the organization could not function without the deliveries I made.
-I learned the messenger is just as important as the message.
+I learned that the messenger is just as important as the message.

 “In every one of these jobs I can remember experiencing some type of failure and some type of frustration, but it never stopped me from trying to do my best,” Julio exhorted.
-“Most of these jobs I quit to get a better job one I got fired from because I wasn’t doing a good job.
+“Most of these jobs I quit to get a better job.
+One I got fired from because I wasn’t doing a good job.
 Once fired is enough.”

 “The biggest lesson I learned came from setbacks.
 They gave me determination.
 Stupid jobs made me smart,” reflected Julio.
 “The biggest secret to get to the top is: you have a better chance if you start at the bottom.
-And when you start at the bottom, in order to get to the top It only takes everything you’ve got.”
+And when you start at the bottom, in order to get to the top, it only takes everything you’ve got.”

 What dumb jobs made you smart?
 And what sacrifice did it take to get your experience?
 BEWARE: Experience has no value unless you apply it in new ways.
 And are you willing to give it everything you’ve got?